tortugastudios/emjinx-examples/README.md

 ## Description

-Emjinx is a SaaS product that allows owners of static websites, and landing pages, to implement contact forms on their sites.
-When a visitor sends them a message, through their contact form, an email notification will be sent, containing the details of the message.
+Emjinx is an SaaS product for implementing contact forms on websites and landing pages.
+When a site visitor sends a message, through the contact form, an email notification will be sent to the site owners, containing the details of the message.
 Premium Plan users can also configure a custom reply message, to be sent to the visitor, so that they know that their message has been received.
 For more information, visit our homepage: https://emjinx.com

 ### Data